 root, is potentially beneficial in the diet to diabetics.
 The

-antioxidative activity of yacon root was studied by 1,
+antioxidative activity of yacon root was studied.
+Two of the major antioxidants were

-identified as chlorogenic acid and tryptophan by NMR and mass
+identified as chlorogenic acid and tryptophan.

-Yacon questions
+questions

 serrapeptase or

-the herb curcumin?
+the herbal extract curcumin?

-A. Probably curcumin should be fine, serrapeptase is an enzyme
+A. Probably.
+Curcumin should be fine, serrapeptase is an enzyme

 which still needs to have more studies to determine its interactions with